 On January 27, 2014, SCE&G and Santee Cooper agreed to increase SCE&G's ownership share from 55% to 60% in three stages.
 SCE&G will acquire an additional 1% of the 2,234 MWs of capacity when Unit #2 achieves commercial operation.
 An additional 2% will go to SCE&G one year later, and another 2% one year after that.
-SCE&G's purchase of the additional 5% ownership will require approval of the South Carolina Public Service Commission.
+By the end of April 2022, SCE&G expects to own 60% of both units (about 670 MWs each) while Santee Cooper will own 40%.
+SCE&G's purchase of this additional 5% ownership will require approval of the South Carolina Public Service Commission.

-On October 27, 2015, SCE&G and Westinghouse agreed to amend the Engineering, Procurement and Construction ("EPC") agreement.
-The amendment clears substantially all existing disputes among parties to the project and provides better protection against future cost increases for SCE&G's customers.
-The amended agreement revises the Guaranteed Substantial Completion Dates for Units 2 and 3 to August 31, 2019 and 2020 respectively.
-By the end of 2021, SCE&G expects to own 60% of both units (about 670 MWs each) while Santee Cooper will own 40%.
+On October 27, 2015, SCE&G and Westinghouse Electric Company ("WEC") agreed to amend the Engineering, Procurement and Construction ("EPC") agreement.
+The amendment resolves substantially all existing disputes among parties to the project and provides better protection against future cost increases for SCE&G's customers.
+On February 14, 2017, WEC informed SCE&G that the revised in-service dates for Units 2 and 3 are April 2020 and December 2020, respectively. e.

-e.
 Retirement of Coal Plants: When the EPA promulgated its Mercury and Air Toxics Standards ("MATS") on December 21, 2011, SCE&G had six small coal-fired units in its fleet totaling 730 MWs ranging in age from 45 to 57 years that could not meet the emission standards without further modifications to the units.
 Those six units are displayed in the following table.